State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 How To File Your Georgia Income Tax Return

 Once you've filled out your Georgia income tax return, you have several options for filing and paying your income tax.
-You can mail your return to the Department of Revenue at the correct address below, and include your payment by check or money order.
+You can mail your return to the at the correct address below, and include your payment by check or money order.
 You may also electronically file your Georgia tax return through a tax preparer or using online tax software, and pay your taxes instantly using direct debit or a credit card (an additional credit card fee may apply).

 7.